ftlabs/suggestr/README.md

 A Follow based recommendation algorithm

-Using topic cluster analysis, topic correlations data and topic follow/unfollow ratios - can we suggest relevant topics to follow (or retirve articles) for based on any given topic(s)?
+Using topic cluster analysis, topic correlations data and topic follow/unfollow ratios - can we suggest retrieve topics to follow (or retirve articles) for based on any given topic(s)?

 ## Todo tasks

--   Add cluster variation
-    -   Add parameters for using the 3, 5, 10 and 20 cluster versions
 -   Use ‘non-overlapping’ rather than ‘non-matching’
 -   Re-replace topic variables with concepts
 -   Add summary for how these suggestions were suggested (good AI practice)(which should also go in the non verbose response)